Why study Journalism?

 - Veronika Meduna, founding NZ editor of The Conversation

 - Kim Gillespie, head of regional operations and rural content, NZME

 - Jonathan Milne, editor The Cook Islands News, former editor Sunday Star-Times

 - Toni Street, Seven Sharp presenter

 - Jo McCarroll, editor, NZ Gardener

-- Anna Fifield, Tokyo bureau chief for the Washington Post and 2014 Nieman Fellow
+- Anna Fifield, Beijing bureau chief for the Washington Post and 2014 Nieman Fellow

 - Tim Hume, former CNN International journalist, now VICE News’s senior reporter for international news

 - Matthew Brockett, Wellington Bureau Chief, Bloomberg News

 - Sam Sachdeva, Foreign affairs and trade editor for Newsroom Pro and Newsroom.co.nz